A survey shows that complaints about products and services are on the rise and frustrated customers are becoming more aggressive.

 If a customer contacts a company via one channel – say a chatbot – but also calls about the same issue, the conversation should carry across channels.

 The service rep should have the history of the customer’s communication, so the customer doesn’t have to repeat themselves and the rep can provide better, more personalized service.

 While many companies provide multi-channel service by offering customers a variety of communication channels, omnichannel service is different.
 It goes beyond siloed service channels via integration that provides agents with a single desktop with contextual information about the customer and recommended solutions to speed resolutions.

 Examples of brands with the best service

-Chewy: The online pet products retailer has won over pet parents with its personalized customer service.
+Chewy: The online pet products retailer has won over pet parents with its personalized service.
 Agents are trained to answer all kinds of pet questions, new customers receive handwritten notes, and all customers get holiday cards.
 Chewy even surprises customers with oil paintings of their pets.